Christ Lutheran Church, LCMS

 Our Worship Services

-Months that have a Fifth Sunday, there is only one worship service at 10:15 am with no 7:45 am service, Children’s Sunday School and Adult Bible Studies will be at the normal 9:00 am time.
-Following the 10:15 am service there is usually a special event.
+Months that have a Fifth Sunday, service and Bible classes will be at normal times.
+Following the classes there is usually a special event.

 Children’s Sunday School